 Significant irrigation upgrades are coming to all four City of Spokane courses that will improve course conditions.
 These irrigation upgrades align with the City's strategic plan for a "Cleaner River Faster".
 Thoughtful stewardship of Spokane's water resources ensures a thriving economy, ecosystem, and community.

 The 1936 irrigation system at Indian Canyon was leaking 27 gallons per minute.
 Improvements will increase efficiency while reducing water use by up to 30%, saving over 16 million gallons of water every year.

 All four courses will see capital improvements over the next few years.

 We are still in the planning phase, and will ask for your feedback to prioritize projects as each course under goes master planning.
 Take the Indian Canyon survey now!

 Based on 2017 survey feedback, the additional improvements may include: bunkers, hazards, practice facilities, greens, cart paths, on-course upgrades, club houses and infrastructure, parking lots, and lighting.

 We heard you!

-Through a survey with 1,200 of our golfers last year, we identified capital improvements to our courses and facilities that are necessary to providing the experience that our customers want and have come to expect.
+Through a survey with 1,200 of our golfers in 2017, we identified capital improvements to our courses and facilities that are necessary to providing the experience that our customers want and have come to expect.
 40 to 68% of golfers felt we should invest in capital improvements and repairs to remain competitive (percentages varied by course).
 Thank you for your feedback.

 As such, Spokane Parks and Recreation is implementing a Facility Improvement Fee (FIF) at all of our golf courses.
 This will repay a $7.5M loan for capital investments that we secured in April 2018.
 The fee will directly fund improvements at all four golf courses.